 Come and join us for a full day of workshops, including:

-- An introduction into Teaching Basic Computer Skills (What is a Digital Mentor?)
+- An introduction into Language Teaching and Basic Computer Skills (What is a Digital Mentor?)

 - Inspiring people to get online